imchiragsharma/catalyst-count/README.md

 - **GET /query_builder/api/filter-options/**: Fetch distinct filter options from the database.
 - **POST /query_builder/api/query-builder/**: Filter data based on selected criteria.

+### Upload CSV
-### Upload CSVNavigate to the CSV upload page.
+- Navigate to the CSV upload page.
-1. Upload your CSV file and wait for the progress bar to complete.
+- Upload your CSV file and wait for the progress bar to complete.
-2. Filter Data
+- Filter Data

 ### Navigate to the query builder page.
-1. Use the form to select your filter criteria.
+- Use the form to select your filter criteria.
-2. Submit the form to see the count of records matching the criteria.
+- Submit the form to see the count of records matching the criteria.